If you think you could be pregnant you should do a pregnancy test as soon as possible.

-I’ve had a positive pregnancy test.
+I have had a positive pregnancy test.
 What are my choices?

-You now need to think about what you want to do;
+You now need to think about what you want to do:

-- end the pregnancy by having an abortion
+or end the pregnancy by having an abortion

 What should I do if I want to continue the pregnancy?

 You do not need to see a doctor if you are pregnant, contact the midwife directly on 0117 340 8470.

 You should contact our Reception and notify us providing your name, address and the date of your last menstrual period.
 We will book you an appointment to meet the Midwife.
 Please visit us and collect Pregnancy Information Pack and Vitamins from our Reception.

 If you have any concerns about your pregnancy or significant past health problems please make an appointment to discuss with a Doctor.